Islam in the Dallas–Fort Worth metroplex

-There is a notable population of American Muslims in the Dallas–Fort Worth metroplex.
+The Dallas–Fort Worth metroplex has one of the largest Muslim populations in the United States.
 Dallas-Fort Worth is home to sixty-two Sunni mosques and five Shia mosques.
 According to Abdel Rahman Murphy, a Chicago-born, Irving-based Islamic teacher and Muslim community leader, other U.S.-based Muslims now refer to Dallas as the "Medina of America".